Hari Aum.

 "As moths hurriedly rush into a blazing fire for their own destruction, similarly these creatures rush into Your mouths for their own destruction".

 Arjuna is filled with awe and fear at this aspect of God, which destroys material creation.
-In awe and fear, he says:
+He says:

 "Tell me who You are, so fierce of form!
 Salutations to You, O Supreme God.
 Have mercy!
 I wish to know You, the Original Being.
 I do not know Your working"